MorganResearchLab/scarecrow/docs/example_evercode.md

 GNCAACTCCCCAACACATTAAACATGGAGTTACCATGTGACCTAGCAATTCCCTTCCTAAGAATCTCCCCAAGA
 ```

-Sequences manually highlighted in red are relatively conserved and correspond with the known TSO sequence.
+Sequences manually highlighted with quotes are relatively conserved and correspond with the known TSO sequence.
 To trim these sequences including any upstream bases, tailing `N`s, and short reads, we can use `cutadapt` as follows:

 ```bash
 THREADS=4